Let There Be Light (2019 film)

-Let There Be Light is a 2019 Slovak-language drama film directed by Marko Škop.
+Let There Be Light is a 2019 Slovak-Czech drama film directed by Marko Škop who co-wrote with Frantisek Krähenbiel & Zuzana Liová.
 The film is produced by Jan Melis, Petr Oukropec, Marko Skop, and Pavel Strnad.
 The film stars Frantisek Beles, Milan Ondrík, Dieter Fischer, and Ingrid Timková.
 It was selected as the Slovak entry for the Best International Feature Film at the 92nd Academy Awards, but it was not nominated.

 Plot

-A Slovakian man who works in Germany, soon learns that his son joined a paramilitary youth group, which was involved in the death of a classmate.
+A Slovak man who works in Germany, soon learns that his son joined a paramilitary youth group, which was involved in the death of a classmate.